 I’ve done this enough times and know myself well enough that I can tell I’m still probably slightly overpacked for this trip.
 My guess is I’ll only wear two-thirds of the clothes, read one book, and barely use the concealer or lip balm.
 But even if I had packed less, I still would’ve brought the same two pieces of carry-on luggage with me, so I don’t mind carrying around the extra pound or two this time.

 I have no idea what the next three weeks will hold, and have zero expectations for this trip as a whole.
-Like I told Anthony and Darrell, I’m just excited to spend time with friends, see a little more of the United States, and get hours and hours of cuddle time with their dogs.
+I’m just excited to spend time with friends, see a little more of the United States, and get hours and hours of cuddle time with their dogs.
 Dog therapy is the best therapy. <3

 Was this helpful at all?
 Or do you have any pro-packing tips to share with us? :)